mohitsaini123/Brief/README.md

 # Brief
- For The SCM task 1.2
+ For The SCM task 1.2 By Rajat Kumar this for the scm assignement